 Before we look at green packaging, we should first understand how traditional materials are polluting nature.

 The most traditional and widespread packaging material is plastic, which is composed of organic polymers of high molecular mass.
-The main components are acrylics, polyesters, silicones and polyurethanes, and various additives are also included.
+The main components are acrylics, polyesters, silicones, and polyurethanes, and various additives are also included.

 It takes a lot of energy to make these materials in the first place, and it’s usually powered by fossil fuels like oil and coal, which alone results in the release of millions of tons of methane and carbon dioxide into the atmosphere every year.
 But that’s not over yet.
-The wastes and corpses of various organisms are processed by a type of organisms called decomposers in nature.
+The wastes and corpses of various organisms are processed by a type of organism called decomposers in nature.
 They decompose the wastes into basic substances in nature to complete the ecological cycle.
-This process is Call it biodegrade.
-However, humans have created such indestructible materials that the decomposers cannot decompose them, so will we live forever with our plastic waste?
+This process is Call it to biodegrade.
+However, humans have created such indestructible materials that decomposers cannot decompose them, so will we live forever with our plastic waste?
 That’s not true.
 Although biodegrade doesn’t work on plastics, we can turn to our old friend from far away in the universe——the sun.
-When plastics are exposed to ultraviolet rays, the polymer chains of plastics begin to become fragile and eventually break, and after a long process plastics may eventually shatter into tiny pieces!
+When plastics are exposed to ultraviolet rays, the polymer chains of plastics begin to become fragile and eventually break, and after a long process, plastics may eventually shatter into tiny pieces!
 This is called photodegrade.
 However, this is only possible because it is so long, far longer than the time we use plastics.
 Even scientists cannot determine the exact time, but according to WWF’s The lifecycle of plastics, many plastic products take nearly 500 years to decompose.

 Those plastics that are difficult to decompose, with their harmful substances, penetrate into the soil, water, and air, destroying the original environment.
 At the same time, because too much plastic is produced, plastics themselves are already having a serious impact on nature.
-Roland Geyer, Jenna R. Jambeck and Kara Lavender Law in their paper <production, use, and fate of all plastics ever made> estimates that we have produced 8.3 billion tons of plastic since 1950 and that plastic pellets will eventually harm us as human beings through the food chain.
+Roland Geyer, Jenna R. Jambeck and Kara Lavender Law in their paper <production, use, and fate of all plastics ever made> estimate that we have produced 8.3 billion tons of plastic since 1950 and that plastic pellets will eventually harm us as human beings through the food chain.